The Research to Accelerate Cures and Equity (RACE) for Children Act went into effect on August 18, 2020 and impacts pediatric cancer drug development.

 The mechanism of action (MoA) of cancer drugs is often “turning off” or slowing the cancer’s growth.
 The same molecular target can be relevant in different cancers and across different populations.
 This means it’s likely that the same adult treatments would work in children.
 But since these treatments are not yet tested or approved for children, most children don’t have access to them.

-How can PRA help a sponsor prepare for RACE?
+How can PRA help a sponsor navigate RACE?

-The PRA CPCD is in an exciting position to bring innovation and smart design to clinical trials.
-PRA is prepared to address sponsor needs in the wake of RACE—the CPCD created an inter-departmental team specifically focused on handling pediatric oncology trials.
+PRA’s CPCD is in an exciting position to bring innovation and smart design to clinical trials.
+PRA is prepared to address sponsor needs in the wake of RACE—we even created an inter-departmental team specifically focused on handling pediatric oncology trials.
 This team includes representatives from multiple facets of our company to ensure all-encompassing solutions.

 Collaboration among industry partners is key to the successful implementation of RACE regulations.
 PRA has extensive experience with pediatric consortia, which will be critical.
-We also have 30+ board-certified hematologists/oncologists and 8+ pediatric board-certified hematologists/oncologists.
+We also have more than 30 board-certified hematologists/oncologists and more than eight pediatric board-certified hematologists/oncologists.